rdfostrich/article-jws2018-ostrich/content/querying.md

 Version Materialization (VM) is the most straightforward versioned query type, it allows you to query against a certain dataset version.
-In this section, we start by introducing our VM querying algorithm, after we give a simple example of this algorithm.
+In the following, we start by introducing our VM querying algorithm, after we give a simple example of this algorithm.
-After that, we introduce a corresponding algorithm to provide count estimation for VM query results, after we prove the correctness of our VM algorithm.
+After that, we prove the correctness of our VM algorithm and introduce a corresponding algorithm to provide count estimation for VM query results.

 #### Query